What are the aims of this leaflet?

-Molluscum contagiosum is a common and generally harmless viral infection of the skin.
-It is contagious (can be caught from another person by direct contact).
-It is most common in children and young adults, but can occur at any age.
+Molluscum contagiosum is a common and generally harmless condition that causes spots on skin.
+It is most common in children and young adults.

 What causes molluscum contagiosum?

-Molluscum contagiosum is caused by a virus that can be picked up through close personal contact with someone who has it, or from objects such as a shared flannel or a towel.
-The spots come up after an incubation period of a few weeks.
-They are more common and extensive in people who have atopic eczema (the type of eczema that runs in families, together with asthma and hayfever).
+Molluscum contagiosum is caused by a pox virus.
+It can spread to others if the spots are in direct contact with someone else or they share the same item such as a towel.
+The spots usually appear a few weeks later.
+They are more common and extensive in people who have eczema.
 Sometimes people whose immune system is suppressed for any reason, such as by HIV infection or through taking immunosuppressive treatments may develop large numbers of molluscum spots, but most people with molluscum contagiosum are generally in good health.

 Is molluscum contagiosum hereditary?

-No, although it often affects several members of a family at the same time.
+No, although it can affect several members of a family at the same time.

 What are its symptoms?